UMN-Kernel-Object/ukoos/doc/getting-started/troubleshooting.md

 ## Linux

-- If you are not using the dev container, and your distributions `tftp` times out, install `busybox`, and try again.
-If busybox conflicts with your current tftp package, remove that and then install busybox again.
+- If you are not using the dev container, and your distribution's `tftp` times out, install `busybox`, and try again.
+If Busybox conflicts with your current tftp package, remove that and then install Busybox again.
 Then, just running `tftp` should work.
 This is an issue we are having with Fedora's tftp package, and possibly more.

 ## macOS